thma/HsWiki/README.md

 ## A simple markup language: Just use Markdown

 The original WikiWikiWeb markup language provided basic syntax for layouting text content.
-Modern markup languages like Markdown are a more convenient to use, provide much more features and are widely used.
+Modern markup languages like Markdown are a more convenient to use, provide much more features and are already widely used.
 So I'm going to use Markdown instead of the original markup language.

 ## Rendering content as HTML